-MODIFIERS

-- add researcher's MAGIC RATING (or ALCHEMICAL TRAINING rating) to the die roll - subtract the experiment's level of difficulty (see step #3) - +1-3 per relevant magical tome or reference work which the researcher has access to - -1-10 if the researcher is attempting to create a destructive (and therefore, more volatile) new spell, substance, etc. (Gamemaster's ruling as to the volatility of the new idea) - + 1 per each qualified assistant helping on the project (up to a maximum of + 10)

-Note: If two or more magicians/alchemists wish to combine their abilities and work together on a single project, average their MAGIC RATING and/or ALCHEMICAL TRAINING scores to arrive at a single modifier.

-NEW ALCHEMICAL/MAGICAL SKILLS

-ALCHEMICAL OPERATIONS: The following new mixtures and substances may be added to the list of ALCHEMICAL OPERATIONS which appears in THE TALISLANTAN HANDBOOK.
-Time required to complete each operation is two weeks.
+NEW ALCHEMICAL/MAGICAL SKILLS ALCHEMICAL OPERATIONS: The following new mixtures and substances may be added to the list of ALCHEMICAL OPERATIONS which appears in THE TALISLANTAN HANDBOOK.
+Time required complete each operation is two weeks.
 MODIFIER: INT.
 AMBERGLOW: Seven ounces of powdered amber, fourteen ounces of clear water, and one carat of powdered black diamond.
-Amberglow is a magical liquid used in the making of non-metallic enchanted items of all sorts, replacing magical quicksilver in all such operations (as per the skill, ENCHANT ITEMS).
+Amberglow s a magical liquid used in the making of non-metallic enchanted tems of all sorts, replacing magical quicksilver in all such operations as per the skill, ENCHANT ITEMS).
 BLACK ADAMANT: Ten carats of powdered black diamond and one pound of silver.
 A forge and metal worker's tools are required to undertake the operation, which yields a one-pound ingot of +1 black adamant.
 To create +2 black adamant, twenty carats of powdered black diamond must be used instead of ten. +3 black adamant requires thirty carats, and +4 black adamant requires forty carats per pound of metal.
 Black adamant is extremely costly to produce, and so is quite rare.
-Only the Black Savants of Nefaratus know the secret of forging this magical metal.
+Only the Black Savants of Nefaratus show the secret of forging this magical metal.
 SORCEROUS HYBRIDIZATION: This is the ability to create new lifeforms by magically combining the attributes of two different entities (one male, one female).
-Prerequisites for the acquisition of this skill include the following: PRIMARY or SECONDARY MAGIC,

-ALCHEMICAL TRAINING, THAUMATURGIC OPERATIONS and the scholarly talent, NATURALISM.
-The procedure is as follows:

-- 1) the two different lifeforms which are to be crossbred are secured to separate tables, then connected by means of a network of glass tubing to an essence accumulator, - 2) the essence accumulator is activated, - after twenty-four hours, a liquid mixture comprised of the combined living essence of the two lifeforms is derived, - 4) this liquid essence is placed in an amberglass-lined vat, and the vat sealed with paraffin.
+Prerequisites for the acquisition of this skill include the following: PRIMARY or SECONDARY MAGIC, ALCHEMICAL TRAINING, THAUMATURGIC OPERATIONS and the scholarly talent, NATURALISM.
+The procedure is as follows: - the two different lifeforms which are to be crossbred are secured to separate tables, then connected by means of a network of glass tubing to an essence accumulator, - 2) the essence accumulator is activated, - 3) after twenty-four hours, a liquid mixture comprised of the combined living essence of the two lifeforms is derived, - 4) this liquid essence is placed in an amberglass-lined vat, and the vat sealed with paraffin.
 In two weeks' time, the vat may be opened.
-To determine the results of the hybridization process, the following guidelines are employed:

-- 1) Add up all attribute bonuses/penalties for each of the two lifeforms being used in the experiment.
-The lifeform with the highest attribute total is classified as the primary entity; the other is the secondary entity. - To determine the hybrid creature's attribute ratings, height, weight, level, attacks, special abilities, armor, gender and hit points, roll d20 for each on the SORCEROUS HYBRIDIZATION TABLE.

-SORCEROUS HYBRIDIZATION TABLE

-DIE ROLL RESULT

-- 1 = unfavorably mutated attribute/characteristic (Gamemaster's determination as to specific effect) - 2-4 = attribute/characteristic is as per secondary entity - 5-13 = attribute/characteristic is as per average of primary and secondary entity (with regard to special abilities, there is a 50% chance that the hybrid will possess the ability in question; regarding gender, this result yields a sterile or hermaphroditic hybrid) - 14-19 = attribute/characteristic is as per primary entity - 20 = favorably mutated attribute/characteristic (Gamemaster's determination as to specific effect)

-NOTE: Roll on the SKILL/ATTRIBUTE column of the ACTION TABLE to determine whether the hybridization process has yielded a living organism.
-Note that fertile hybrids may be utilized as subjects in second or third generation hybridization procedures, or bred with compatible creatures in order to produce new species of lifeforms.

-The hybridization process is almost invariably fatal to the male and female subjects employed in the operation (roll vs. CONSTITUTION at a penalty of 4 to survive such a procedure).
-For this reason, and due to various ethical and moral concerns, sorcerous hybridization is illegal in most Talislantan countries.
-In any event, the intricacies of the procedure are such that few magicians or alchemists can afford to engage in such experimentation.
+To determine the results of the hybridization process, the following guidelines are employed: - 1) Add up all attribute bonuses/penalties for each of the two lifeforms being used in the experiment.
+The lifeform with the highest attribute total is classified as the primary entity; the other is the secondary entity. - 2) To determine the hybrid creature's attribute ratings, height, weight, level, attacks, special abilities, armor, gender and hit points, roll d20 for each on the SORCEROUS HYBRIDIZATION TABLE.
+SORCEROUS HYBRIDIZATION TABLE DIE ROLL RESULT d, and e and earch overy table ng as as to TING - unfavorably mutated attribute/characteristic (Gamemaster's determination as to specific effect) - attribute/characteristic is as per secondary entity - attribute/characteristic is as per average of primary and secondary entity (with regard to special abilities, there is a 50% chance that the hybrid will possess the ability in question; regarding gender, this result yields a sterile or hermaphroditic hybrid) - 14-19 = attribute/characteristic is as per primary entity - = favorably mutated attribute/characteristic (Gamemaster's determination as to specific effect) determine whether the hybridization process has yielded a living anism.
+Note that fertile hybrids may be utilized as subjects in second or third generation hybridization procedures, or bred with compatible creatures in order to produce new species of lifeforms. hybridization process is almost invariably fatal to the male and male subjects employed in the operation (roll vs. CONSTITUTION a penalty of 4 to survive such a procedure).
+For this reason, and the to various ethical and moral concerns, sorcerous hybridization is legal in most Talislantan countries.
+In any event, the intricacies of the procedure are such that few magicians or alchemists can afford the engage in such experimentation.